Castellan

-A castellan is the title used in medieval Europe for an appointed official, a governor of a castle and its surrounding territory referred to as the castellany.
-The title of governor is retained in the English prison system, as a remnant of the medieval idea of the castellan as head of the local prison.
-The word stems from the Latin Castellanus, derived from castellum "castle".
-Sometimes also known as a constable of the castle district, the Constable of the Tower of London is, in fact, a form of castellan, with representative powers in the local or national assembly.
+A castellan, or constable, was the governor of a castle in medieval Europe.
+Its surrounding territory was referred to as the castellany.
+The word stems from castellanus.
 A castellan was almost always male, but could occasionally be female, as when, in 1194, Beatrice of Bourbourg inherited her father's castellany of Bourbourg upon the death of her brother, Roger.
-Similarly, Agnes became the castellan of Harlech Castle upon the death of her husband John de Bonvillars in 1287.

 Initial functions

-After the fall of the Western Roman Empire, foreign tribes migrated into western Europe, causing strife.
+During the Migration Period after the fall of the Western Roman Empire (third to sixth century), foreign tribes entered Western Europe, causing strife.
 The answer to recurrent invasion was to create fortified areas which evolved into castles.
 Some military leaders gained control of several areas, each with a castle.
 The problem lay in exerting control and authority in each area when a leader could only be in one place at a time.
 To overcome this, they appointed castellans as their trusted vassals to manage a castle in exchange for obligations to the landlord, often a noble.
 In the 9th century, as fortifications improved and kings had difficulty making their subordinates pay their taxes or send the military aid they demanded, castellans grew in power, holding their fiefdoms without much concern for their overlord's demands.
 This changed as kings grew in power and as the Holy Roman Emperors replaced recalcitrant vassals with rival ministerial appointments.